onflow/flow/docs/content/intro/FAQ.md

 ### But what if I want to store multiple objects of the same type?

 In your storage, you can specify any name for a storage slot.
 So a resource of type `Token` could be in `/storage/Token` or `/storage/Unicorn` or any other choice for that matter, as long as it isn't overwriting any other object in storage.
+You can also use a collection of objects stored in one spot in storage so you don't have to manage multiple storage paths.

 ### Benefits to ease of use for resources